EDF Group becomes premium partner and official supplier of electricity and gas for the Paris 2024 Games

 Celebrating the values of sport and the Olympic and Paralympic movement

 Paris 2024 brings together the whole ecosystem of top-level sport, flying the flag for its values of performance, solidarity and respect.
 EDF recognises itself in these values, epitomised by a group of athletes supported by the Group for over fifteen years, Team EDF.
-Working closely with 4 French Federations (Disabled sports - Handisport, Swimming - Natation, Canoing/Kayaking - Canoë-kayak and Football), EDF is making clear its desire to popularise and encourage sport and improve access to it for everyone.
+Working closely with 4 French Federations (Disabled sports, Swimming, Canoeing/Kayaking, Football), EDF is making clear its desire to popularise and encourage sport and improve access to it for everyone.
 Thanks to Paris 2024 and its network of associations, this partnership offers an excellent opportunity to take this commitment even further thanks to many different initiatives celebrating sport and its values of inclusion.